carriejv/technician/README.md

 ## Synchronous Usage

 Technician provides `readSync()`, `requireSync()`, `readAllSync()`, and `listSync()` for use with synchronous code.
-These functions will only search synchronously-accessible config sources, so they may have the same level of visibility as their async counterparts.
+These functions will only search synchronously-accessible config sources, so they may not have the same level of visibility as their async counterparts.

 A single `ConfigSource` can implement both `read()` and `readSync()`, etc. to support both access methods.
 If only sync access is supported, async reads will default to using it.

 ## Config Sources

 Config sources are the heart of Technician.
 Technician is built to be fully modular, and provides little functionality out of the box unless at least one config source is installed and configured.

 Official Technician config sources can be found in the [@technician](https://www.npmjs.com/org/technician) org on NPM.
 Official modules (sources and otherwise) will share the same major version as the compatible version of Technician.
 Common starter sources are listed below: